 Supply a script that can be used to remove a product and all its dependencies.
 Such a script must verify that the dependencies are not needed by another product in the ups database.

 #1 Updated by Christopher Green about 5 years ago

 - Target version set to 521

 - SSI Package cetpkgsupport added

 This is certainly desirable in some form, but there are complexities and cases where products may be removed that are still desired for standalone use (e.g. python), that need careful consideration.

-#2 Updated by Brett Viren almost 5 years ago
+#2 Updated by Brett Viren about 5 years ago

 I recently found the need for such a tool and Lynn pointed me to this ticket.

 This seems to be a good application for the mark-and-sweep garbage collection algorithm.
 I think it should be fairly simple to implement.
 The one minor sticking point is that one needs to generate the full dependency graph of all the UPS products to be considered.

 Can UPS generate this full graph by itself?
 The only way I know how to do it would be to iterate on the output of "ups list" and call "ups depend" for each line.
 This should work but will be a bit tedious to code and probably slow to run.